return42/sphkerneldoc/linux_src_doc/include/linux/regulator/driver_h.rst

     Set the ramp delay for the regulator.
 The driver should select ramp delay equal to or less than(closest) ramp_delay.

+set_voltage_time
+    Time taken for the regulator voltage output voltage to stabilise after being set to a new value, in microseconds.
+    The function receives the from and to voltage as input, it should return the worst case.

 set_voltage_time_sel
     Time taken for the regulator voltage output voltage to stabilise after being set to a new value, in microseconds.
-    The function provides the from and to voltage selector, the function should return the worst case.
+    The function receives the from and to voltage selector as input, it should return the worst case.

 set_soft_start
     Enable soft start for the regulator.